cutechan/cutechan/README.md

 * Open MSYS2 shell
 * Install dependencies listed above with the `mingw-w64-x86_64-` prefix with pacman
-* Navigate to the meguca root directory
+* Navigate to the cutechan root directory
 * Run `make`

 ## Setup
-* See `./meguca help` for server operation
+* See `./cutechan help` for server operation
 * Login into the "admin" account via the infinity symbol in the top banner with the password "password"
 * Change the default password